 The amount of energy generated by the Corporation's hydroelectric facilities is dependent upon the availability of water flows.
 There is no certainty that the long-term availability of such resources will remain unchanged.
 The Corporation's revenues may be significantly affected by events that impact the hydrological conditions of the Corporation's hydroelectric project facilities such as low and high water flows within the watercourses on which the Corporation's hydroelectric facilities are located.
-In the event of severe flooding, the Corporation's hydroelectric facilities may be damaged.
-Similarly, the amount of energy generated by the Corporation's wind power facilities will be dependent upon the availability of wind, which is naturally variable.
+In the event of severe flooding, the Corporation's hydroelectric facilities will be dependent upon the availability of wind, which is naturally variable.
 A reduced or increased amount of wind at the location of one of the wind power project facilities over an extended period may reduce the production from such facility and may reduce the Corporation's revenues and profitability.
+Finally, the amount of energy to be generated by the Corporation's solar power projects will be dependent upon the availability of solar radiation, which is naturally variable.
+A reduced or increased amount of solar radiation at the location of one of the solar farm projects over an extended period may reduce the production from such facilities and may reduce the Corporation's revenues and profitability.